starkch/BadDocs/README.md

 Still working.

-test again with refactoring in progress.
+test again with refactoring in progress, post done.